 What afternoon tea isn’t complete without the scones.
 We were served one fruit and one plain scone which I managed to wolf down before even thinking about taking pictures.
 Oppss.

 Then last but not least were the mini desserts.
-At this point I was already full to the brim but they were just so moreish I tried my best to eat them all.
+At this point, I was already full to the brim but they were just so moreish I tried my best to eat them all.

 I must say that I thoroughly enjoy the tour and afternoon tea.
 It made me realise just how much history and decadency London has to offer.

 It would be a dream to win 6 million pounds so I could buy a house in Mayfair but alas living in Mayfair is a little bit far beyond my reach for now.
-I’m definitely going to be looking up Mayfair Hotels so I can explore more of this part of London while staying in one of the many buildings I came cross on my tour.
+I’m definitely going to be looking up Mayfair Hotels so I can explore more of this part of London while staying in one of the many buildings I came across on my tour.

 Are you thinking of spending some luxury time in Mayfair?
 I would love to know your plan.